affinitycreative/affinity-custom-webpack/README.md

-- New Install: Before running 'npm install' update webpack.config.js line 113 change proxy property to your local dev URL.
-Also in wp-config.php add 'localDev: true;' After that run 'npm install' from the root and that will run the 'dev' build process automatically
+- New Install: Before running ‘npm install’ update webpack.config.js line 113 change proxy property to your local dev URL.
+Also in wp-config.php add ‘localDev: true;’ After that run ‘npm install’ from the root and that will run the ‘dev’ build process automatically.
+The proxy site will live on http://localhost:3000/ and will hot reload css and reload php and js changes.
 - npm run build:dev for dev and npm run build:prod to compress and minify for production.
 Prod output to bundle.js